 How internal links help SEO

-PageRank is just one of many ranking signals but the goal of internal link optimization is to drive more organic traffic to your site.
+PageRank is just one of many ranking signals, but internal link optimization aims to drive more organic traffic to your site.

 Matt Cutts confirmed this in an interview with Stone Temple (now Perficient):